sudominnix/Road-Trip-Mileage-Calculator/README.md

 For the time being, you can see the demo at my Github hosted account URL: http://sudominnix.github.com

 This is a work-in-process intended as an exercise in learning Javascript, screen scraping and basic API function.
 I may add other features in the future as well as refine some of the code, depending on what I come up with.
 Perhaps you might have use for this as a rough basis for a similar application or maybe you just need a few pieces of code (such as the XML parsing or Google Distance API connection) for something else.

+Of note - The destination drop down lists several arrays that feed into a single code block that calculates and returns the table of results.
+There is no hard coding of the destinations; therefore, one can much more easily modify the functions or add/change/delete destinations.